 Block 1: Students may administer medications under the direct supervision of clinical faculty.
-Once the student has demonstrated consistently safe medication administration procedures, the student may receive permission to administer medications under the supervision of staff registered nurses.
+Once the student has demonstrated consistently safe and competent medication administration procedures, the student may receive permission to administer medications under the supervision of staff registered nurses.
 Either the clinical instructor or the supervising RN must be physically present during the entire medication administration procedure.
 Students may not administer medications under the direct supervision of a licensed practical nurse.
 Students will not initiate IV access, flush IV ports, nor administer IV medications.

-Block 2: Students must have direct clinical faculty supervision in all clinical settings when administering enteral or parenteral medications including PO, IM, SQ, ID, rectal, topical, otic, optic, transdermal, and inhaled medications.
+Block 2: During the med/surg clinical in block 2, students must have direct clinical faculty supervision in all clinical settings when administering enteral or parenteral medications including PO, IM, SQ, ID, rectal, topical, otic, optic, transdermal, and inhaled medications.
 Once the student has demonstrated consistent safe and competent medication administration, the student may receive permission to administer some or all of these medication types under the supervision of staff registered nurses.
+Students are prohibited from administering medications during the Psych clinical portion of Block 2, including no pulling medications for administration, handling, preparing, documenting, or disposing of medication.
+Students may watch and/or observe the administration of psych medications by the nurse only.

 Students must have direct clinical faculty supervision for all procedures relating to intravenous access including dressing changes, initiating and discontinuing a peripheral IV, flushing IVs with saline, or hanging unmedicated IV solutions.
 Once the student has demonstrated consistently safe and competent administration procedures related to intravenous access, the student may receive permission to perform some or all of these procedures under the supervision of staff registered nurses.
 Students will not give IV medications, or manage care for PICC lines, central lines or ports.
 Clinical agencies may require that students only administer medications with their clinical instructor present.